Keitha Dickerson

 Dickerson played 36 games in the WNBA for the Minnesota Lynx and Utah Starzz.
 In 2000, she started 29 of the 32 games for the Lynx, who made her the 24th pick overall in the 2000 WNBA Draft.
 She averaged 4.4 points, 4.4 rebounds and 1.2 steals per game for the Lynx.
 She scored a career-high 15 points against the Seattle Storm on July 5, 2000, and grabbed a career-best eight rebounds twice.
 She had five assists twice, and three steals on four occasions.

 Dickerson scored 1,008 points in her career as a Lady Raider from 1996-00.
-She ranked second in the Big 12 in 1999-00 in double-doubles with 13.
-She was selected as one of the Top 25 junior players in the United States, and chosen to participate in the Women's Junior World Championship Qualifying Team Trials after her freshman year at Tech.
+She ranked second in the Big 12 in double-doubles (13) in 1999-00.
+She was selected as one of the Top 25 junior players in the United States, and chosen to participate in the Women's Junior World Championship Qualifying Team Trials after her freshman year at Texas Tech.

 Dickerson earned a bachelor's degree in exercise and sports sciences from Texas Tech in 2000.
 She has a daughter, Kylyn.